agda/agda/doc/user-manual/tools/command-line-options.rst

      Multiple attributes given where only erasure is accepted.

-.. option:: NoGuardednessFlag

-     Coinductive record but no :option:`--guardedness` flag.

 .. option:: NoMain

      Invoking the compiler on a module without a ``main`` function.